Keyboard shortcuts

 Stream buffers move samples between connected stream ports.
 A source block writes into the writer side of a buffer, and the downstream block reads from the reader side.

 FutureSDR can be extended with arbitrary buffer implementations.
-At the lowest level, a buffer only has to provide a writer and reader pair implementing BufferWriter and BufferReader.
-Those two traits are mostly the type-erased runtime connection layer: they let the flowgraph connect a writer port to a reader port, validate the connection, and propagate termination.
+At the lowest level, every buffer provides a writer and reader pair implementing BufferWriter and BufferReader.
+The SendBufferWriter and SendBufferReader marker traits are implemented automatically when the buffer type and its notification futures are send-capable.

 Buffer implementations can expose their own higher-level API.
 A CPU buffer exposes slices.
 A GPU buffer can expose GPU resources.
 A DMA buffer can expose hardware-owned memory.
 FutureSDR therefore provides specialized traits for the common buffer families instead of forcing every buffer into one sample-slice API.